shaistha24/30DaysOfUdacity_CVND/README.md

 ##  DAY 7:
 - Looked more into activation functions ( for webinar prep!)
 - Looeked into DC rot Motor for internship prep!

+## DAY 8:
+-Just revised everything!
+-Looked the video on Text sentiment analysis by Andrew  Trask!